maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 However the JWT tokens for validating and authorising the applications would still hold good.
-The authorisation process workflow will be the same and the applications have to pass the JWT token in the `authorization` header for authorised requests.
+The authorisation process workflow will be the same and the applications have to pass the JWT token in the `authorization` header for authorised requests. if the user denies authorisation, Unauthorised (401) status code is returned.

+**Authorised requests need no encryption for parameters or even the payload.
+But must pass the authorisation token in the request header**

 #### Authorisation Request